It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 What is important, and plain as day, is that the investment immigration industry in Europe has grown immensely.

-In fact, 2019 was a record year, with various residence and citizenship programs bringing in €5.5 billion in the region.
-It more than doubled in just four short years and there’s no guessing how far it will grow in the near future.
+2019 was a record year, with various residence and citizenship programs bringing in a staggering €5.5 billion in the region.
+It more than doubled in just four short years.There’s no doubt it will exponentially grow in the near future.

-These European Golden Visas have been around for less than a decade, but they have been making waves of impact.
+These EU Golden Visa programs have been around for less than a decade, but have been making waves of impact.

 The program is generating €700+ million annually, and it’s not even the most popular one in Europe.